David-OConnor/stm32-hal/README.md

 you must manually set the `TIMx_BDTR` register, `MOE` bit.
 - Octospi implementation is broken
 - DFSDM on L4x6 is missing Filter 1.
+- Only FDCAN1 is implemented; not FDCAN2 or 3 (G0, G4, H7).